 Historic Firsts of The Kombi Camera and Graphoscope

-Alfred C. Kemper of Chicago, Illinois USA was the manufacturer of the Kombi.
+Alfred C. Kemper of Chicago, Illinois was the manufacturer of the Kombi.
 William V. Esmond of Chicago was the inventor.
 The Kombi patent was applied-for and granted in 1892.
 William Esmond assigned Alfred Kemper one half of the patent rights.
-If you would like to view the Kombi patent, follow this link.
+Here is a link to the Kombi patent

 The camera body, measuring approximately 1 3/4 x 1 3/4 x 2 1/8 inches, is made entirely of brass with an oxidized finish.
 The oxidation decorated the body with attractive diagonal stripes.
 By the way, it is best not to clean the Kombi's exterior.
 This usually results in destroying the decorative oxidation.

-In the Kombi's day there were only two manufacturers of roll film.
-The two companies were Eastman Kodak and Blair Camera Company.
+In the Kombi's day there were only two manufacturers of roll film: Eastman Kodak and Blair Camera Company.
 Eastman Kodak was the dominant leader in the roll film field and had the financial resources, if it desired, to risk making a non-standard film size for an untested camera design.
 The Kombi required a roll film many times smaller than any produced by Kodak.

 Fortunately for collectors of this interesting and important miniature camera, Eastman Kodak Company agreed to manufacture the tiny Kombi roll film.
 If Kodak had not agreed, I doubt this camera would have made it to market.